The Reef Trust

 About the Reef Trust

-The Australian Government has committed $40 million to the Reef Trust as part of its Reef 2050 Plan election commitment.
-Investment in Reef Trust priorities and specific commitments will commence from July 2014.
-The Reef Trust is being jointly coordinated between the Australian and Queensland Governments, with advice from the Australian Institute of Marine Science (AIMS) and other experts.
+The Australian Government has committed $40 million to the Reef Trust.
+Investment in Reef Trust priorities and specific commitments commenced in July 2014.
+The Reef Trust is being jointly coordinated between the Australian and Queensland governments, with advice from the Australian Institute of Marine Science (AIMS) and other experts.

 Frequently asked questions

-Ongoing review of the investment strategy is required to account for new threats and emerging priorities, as well as community and expert input to enable rigorous scientific and economic prioritisation of future high-priority actions for delivery through the Reef Trust.
 Consultation approaches will vary throughout the life of the Reef Trust to capitalise on specialist knowledge and advice that can be drawn from the community, science experts, environmental organisations, relevant industries and natural resource management organisations.
-A revised investment strategy will be developed over the next 12 months to inform future investment through the Reef Trust.

 Interim Reef Trust investment strategy